Sheldon Blockburger begins his sixth season as an assistant coach for The University of Arizona.

-Ross earned All-America honors, both indoors and outdoors, in the high jump and was the only UA male student-athlete to score at the 2010 NCAA outdoor meet.
-Rivera-Morales won the 2010 MPSF Indoor Championships title in the long jump.
+Freshman Nick Ross earned All-American honors both indoors and outdoors in the high jump as well under Blockburger and was the only male athlete to score at last year's NCAA outdoor meet.
+Fellow freshman Edgar Rivera-Morales won the MPSF title in the event.
+Edgar's brother, Luis. was also an All-American indoors in the long jump and set an indoor scool record of 7.99m (26-2 3/4) to win the MPSF meet.

-Blockburger coached Jake Arnold to back-to-back NCAA decathlon titles in 2006 and 2007.
-Arnold's score of 8,215 in 2007 broke a 19-year-old school record and was the sixth-highest score in NCAA meet history.
-Arnold was also named the U.S. Track and Field and Cross Country Coaches' Association (USTFCCCA) Field Athlete of the Year.
-Arnold went on to earn a runner-up finish at the 2007 NCAA Indoor Championships with a school-record score of 5,909.
-Arnold also finished 13th at the 2007 IAAF World Championships with his second-best score ever (8,002).
+At the University of Arizona, Blockburger coached Jake Arnold to back-to-back NCAA decathlon titles in 2006 and 2007.
+Arnold's score of 8,215 in 2007 broke a nineteen year old school record and was the sixth highest score in NCAA meet history.
+Jake was also named Field Athlete of the Year by the USTFCCCA.
+Arnold also finished second place at the 2007 NCAA Indoor Championships with a school record score of 5909.
+Jake went on to finish 13th at the 2007 World Championships with his second best score ever (8,002).

-Prior to his arrival in Tucson in the fall of 2005, Blockburger spent nine seasons coaching the jumps, throws, short hurdles and multi-events at Cal Poly-San Luis Obispo prior to his arrival in Tucson in the fall of 2005.
-During his time at Cal Poly, Blockburger coached 15 All-Americans and 20 Big West Conference Champions.
-At the 2004 NCAA Championships, Sharon Day and Kaylene Wagner each high jumped 6-2.75 to place second and third, respectively.
-At the 2005 NCAA Championships, Day upset the reigning NCAA Champion, Chaunte Howard, to win the event with a school-record jump of 6-4.
+Blockburger spent nine seasons coaching the jumps, throws, short hurdles and multi-events at Cal Poly-San Luis Obispo prior to arriving at Arizona in the fall of 2005.
+During his time at Cal Poly, Blockburger coached 15 All-Americans and 20 Big West Conference jumping champions.
+At the 2004 NCAA Championships, Sharon Day and Kaylene Wagner each high jumped 6-2.75" to place second and third respectively.
+At the 2005 NCAA Championships, Day upset the reigning NCAA Champion, Chauntee Howard, to win the championship with a school record jump of 6-4".

-An accomplished competitor at the international level, Blockburger was a standout at LSU where he captured the Southeastern Conference decathlon title in 1986 with a then-meet record of 7,737 points and set the indoor pentathlon world record at the 1987 SEC Championships with 4,453 points.
-Blockburger was the decathlon runner-up at the 1989 USA Championships with a score of 8,248 and was a bronze medalist at the 1990 USA Championships with 8,301 points.
+An accomplished competitor at the international level, Blockburger was a standout at LSU where he captured the Southeastern Conference (SEC) decathlon championship in 1986 with a meet-record 7,737 points and set the indoor pentathlon world record at the 1987 SEC Championships with 4,453 points.
+Blockburger was runner-up at the 1989 USATF Decathlon Championships with a score of 8,248 and was a bronze medalist at the 1990 USATF Decathlon Championships with 8,301 points.
 In 1993, he won the MultiStars Decathlon in Brescia, Italy with 8,296 points.
-Blockburger retired following the 1994 USA Championships where he finished fourth with a score of 8,281.
-He did come back in 1995 to win the inaugural heptathlon at USA Championships with 6,030 points.
+Blockburger retired following the 1994 USATF Decathlon Championships where he finished in fourth with a score of 8,281.
+He did come back in 1995 to win the inaugural

-A native of Newport Beach, Calif., Blockburger earned his bachelor's degree from LSU in 1988.
-He is married to Cynthia Blockburger and the couple has two children, Alyssa and Johnnie.
+A native of Newport Beach, Calif., Blockburger earned a Bachelor of Arts degree from LSU in 1988.
+He is married to Cynthia Blockburger.
+They have two children, Alyssa and Johnnie.